Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Added "Good Soils" to Lombardy and Emilia (this is one of the most fertile areas in Europe!)
 - Some Element names now get used depending on the culture of the chemist as well.
 - The Breeding Animals Button was moved to the Biologist.
 Having a Biologist boosts the project as well, the influence of the Naturalist on Breeding
+- Olympic Games now have Roman Numerls up to the 100th game (thanks to PPsyrius).
+- More Race Tracks now spawn in historically apropiate places (thanks to PPsyrius).
+- Added 250+ historical Newspaper Names for some events (thanks to PPsyrius).
+- Added more historical Opera names (thanks to PPsyrius).
+- Added 100+ historical anthems (thanks to PPsyrius).
+- Added 10 historical instruments companies (thanks to PPsyrius).

 Balancing:
 - Slightly lowered Engineer Experience gain from some projects.